Get Help Today(877) 648-4288

 - Actively listening to them when they need to speak

 - Maintaining reasonable expectations and avoiding disappointment

 - Finding and enjoying healthy, substance-free activities

 - Helping avoiding and escaping unhealthy situations and relationships

 What Resources Are Available to Help Support Family Members?

 The actions of someone dealing with substance abuse can be extremely hurtful emotionally, financially, professionally, and spiritually.
 This is especially true when their actions appear deliberate, or even intentional.
 Even when an addict isn’t actively causing you pain, just taking care of their needs can drain you to your core.
 Many family members find that they need help to cope.
 Luckily, there are many resources out there to help you get the aid you need.
 It is critical to remember, you have to take care of yourself, otherwise you will not have enough left in the tank to successfully support a family member in recovery.

 - Facility-sponsored groups

 You know how bad it hurts to watch a loved one get trapped by addiction to the point where they feel like they can’t get out.
 Thankfully, transformation is possible.
-Help your family member find a rehab that will replace their addiction with love and connection.
 Don’t wait another second.
-Contact a dedicated treatment expert now!
+Contact a dedicated treatment provider now!